A young man answered the door with a warm smile.

 Shaken with fright and amazement, Bill realized that his spirit had left Helen’s body and had transferred to David’s body.

 “Helen, just keep resting.
-It’s still early in the morning.
+It’s still early.
 I will make fresh coffee for you.
 I have some danish and fruit in the refrigerator.
 Have some breakfast and relax.
 Just remember to lock the door when you leave, okay?
 I love you sweetheart...
 Call me at work.”
-David answered gently, quietly got dressed and left his condominium.
+David answered gently, quietly got dressed and then left his condominium.

 David, with Bill’s spirit inside, drove his car to a nearby flower shop.
 There he picked up 3 white roses, and kept on driving to a nearby cemetery.
 After a couple of minutes of walking in the cemetery, he stopped in front of two graves.
 On one of the head stones, was engraved “Death is Only a Shadow Across the Path to Heaven”.
 He closed his eyes.
 The vivid image of the last day of his family briefly returned.